ecrz00/pico_vl53l0x/README.md

 Before continuing with the project itself, is recommended to upload an example code into the RP2040, for example the blink.uf2.
 To learn how to uploaded, check the [Uploading file into DualMCU](#uploading-files-into-dualmcu)

+## Thonny

-On the other hand, the ESP32 use Micropython for its programming.
+The ESP32 use Micropython for its programming.
 If its the first time working with a ESP32 and Micropython, is recommended to follow the next steps:
 1. Install [Python](https://www.python.org/downloads/), during installation check Add Python to PATH and continue as always.
 2. Open PowerShell and install *esptool* doing: